 Your local Tenancy Advice and Advocacy Service is also a great resource if you need to know where you stand as a lodger in a Boarding House or a renting in a standard rental property.

-If you need any support to brainstorm your housing options, fill out an application or even look at a Boarding House property, the Positive Life’s Housing Support Officer is here to listen to what you need, and work out ways you can find what you’re looking for.
-Call Positive Life on (02) 8357 8386, 1800 245 677 (freecall) or email firstname.lastname@example.org
+If you need any support to brainstorm your housing options, fill out an application or even look at a Boarding House property, Positive Life has peer navigators (who are living with HIV themselves) to listen and work out ways you can find what you’re looking for.
+Call Positive Life on (02) 8357 8386, 1800 245 677 (freecall) or email email@example.com